 Frances Draper, CU vice chancellor for strategic relations, said the loan is scheduled to be paid back in six years at 2 percent interest.
 Draper said the loan did not have to be approved by the Board of Regents because eight years ago that panel gave schools the discretion to make internal loans without regent approval.

 Draper said no tuition dollars were used for the loan or the $6 million in gifts.
 She said the funds come from interest earnings.
 Draper said faculty groups were made aware of the assistance the campus and system gave to the athletic department and they raised no objections to it because there was widespread approval by the faculty for the switch in conference affiliation.

 "The campus and system saw the overall value of going to the Pac-12 because it is much more consistent with our alumni footprint and with our research collaborations," Draper said.
-"We do a lot with Cal.
-We do a lot with UCLA and Washington.

 "The faculty overall were pretty darn supportive of moving over to the Pac-12."